ryanipark/ryanipark/README.md

  - Creating SQL scripts that clear or fill the database with info
  - Creating and optimizing safe SQL queries
- - Displaying products and their details of products to the consumer
+ - Displaying products and their details to the consumer

 **Small demonstration of the site:**